 - Creation and agreement on Disaster Recovery and Dependency Failover Playbooks.

-After progressing through Resiliency Stage 2 your team implemented at least some semi-automated resiliency testing.
-However, this fourth stage is where all non-automated resiliency tests must also be integrated into your automated testing suite.
-If your application features a development or other non-production environment, you can opt to integrate these automated resilience tests in that non-production environment, as full-blown production testing isn’t required until Resiliency Stage 4.
-However, the earlier the team starts thinking about and practicing implementation within production systems, the smoother the transition will be and the sooner you’ll see that dramatic increase in resilience and drop in support costs that staged resiliency aims to provide.
+After progressing through Reliability Stage 2 your team implemented at least some semi-automated reliability testing.
+However, this fourth stage is where we advocate that current (appropriate) non-automated reliability tests should also be integrated into your automated testing suite.
+If your application features a development or other non-production environment, you can opt to integrate these automated resilience tests in that non-production environment, as full-blown production testing isn’t typical until Reliability Stage 4 and even then, not all situations permit this.
+However, the earlier the team starts thinking about and practicing implementation within production systems, the smoother the transition will be and the sooner you’ll see that dramatic increase in reliability and drop in support costs that staged resiliency aims to provide.

-In spite of everyone’s best efforts, not all disasters can be avoided, so it’s critical that the team implement at least a semi-automated disaster recovery failover script.
-As with resiliency testing, it’s best to automate as much of the disaster recovery failover process as possible, requiring as little human intervention as feasible.
-However, depending on the breadth of the system and initial planning throughout the earlier Resiliency Stages, it’s entirely possible your disaster recovery failover will require at least a modicum of human supervision.
+In spite of everyone’s best efforts, not all disasters can be avoided, so it’s critical that the team implement at least a semi-automated disaster recovery failover script to assist when the unexpected happens.
+As with reliability testing, it’s best to automate as much of the disaster recovery failover process as possible, requiring as little human intervention as feasible.
+However, depending on the breadth of the system and initial planning throughout the earlier Reliability Stages, it’s entirely possible your disaster recovery failover will require at least a modicum of human supervision.

 As the team progresses through this stage make sure you follow the playbooks that have been previously established.
 If something needs to be changed in a process or playbook, this is the time to suss that out and make those updates.

-You’ve automated resiliency testing in a non-production environment (and, ideally, even a bit in production).
+You’ve automated reliability testing in a non-production environment (and, ideally, even a bit in production).
 Your team has also semi-automated disaster recovery failover procedures to ensure your service can moderately recover itself after a failure, with minimal human intervention.
-In the last chapter of this series, Chaos Engineering Through Staged Resiliency - Stage 4, we’ll explore the final steps of fully automating resiliency testing in production, along with CI/CD integration to ensure your service maintains stability throughout every step of the software development life cycle.
+In the last chapter of this series, Chaos Engineering Through Staged Reliability - Stage 4, we’ll explore the final steps of fully automating reliability testing in production, along with CI/CD integration to ensure your service maintains stability throughout every step of the software development life cycle.